 We often get asked this question.
 Many of our clients wish to know if one company offers a significantly better long term care insurance policy than another company.

 Today, however, long term care insurance policies are more alike than they are different.

-In 1996, HIPPA legislation was passed.
-HIPPA standardized the benefit triggers for tax-qualified long term care insurance policies.
+In 1996, HIPAA legislation was passed.
+HIPAA standardized the benefit triggers for tax-qualified long term care insurance policies.
 Today, your eligibility to receive long term care insurance benefits is virtually the same under every contract.